Faihope/password-locker/README.md

 Faith Chepngetich.
 ## Description
 Its a website that allows users to create accounts,view their accounts,save their accounts and passwords as well as delete accounts
+### User stories
+create account
+save account
+display account
+login to the account
+del the account
 ### Prerequisites
+You need to have python3.8
+To install python3.8 in terminal, run the following commands. apt-get install python3.8 apt-get install pip3
 You need to have git installed
 You can install it with the following command in your terminal `$ sudo apt install git-all`